MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/people-picker.md

 ![People Picker Org Search](../../assets/images/cards/peoplepicker-org-search.png)

 #### Data Submission
-Like every other Input control in Adaptive Cards, when a Submit Action is performed on the card, all the inputs provided in the card is sent back to the bot via an invoke.
-The invoke payload consists of a dictionary of input IDs to their corresponding values.
+When a `Submit Action` is performed on the Adaptive Card, all the inputs provided in the card is sent back to the bot through an `invoke`.
+This action is similar to other `Input control` in Adaptive Cards.
+The `invoke` payload consists of a list of input IDs to their corresponding values.

 In the case of People Picker, when a person is selected in the control, on submission, the `AAD ID` of the person is the value that is sent back.
-The `AAD ID` is a string(GUID) and uniquely identifies a user in a directory.
+The `AAD ID` is a string and uniquely identifies a user in a directory.

 The format of the value submitted to the bot depends on the value of the `isMultiSelect` property: